Mobile Web Mastery: 25 Tips on Designing for Mobile Devices

 Choosing the Right Font for Your Content

 With the ability to embed fonts into our webpages, it is essential to choose a font that is readable on a small screen.
 Avoid script and handwritten fonts, even for titles or text that is intended to be larger.
 Even larger text appears small on a phone.
+Also consider the appropriate amount of letter spacing and line spacing to keep your content as readable as possible.

 Flash, Java, Frames and Pop Ups are Out the Window